fumikito/gianism/readme.md

 > Found bug.
 It sucks.

-Use [support forum on WordPress.org](http://wordpress.org/support/plugin/gianism) or send pull request to [repository on Github](https://github.com/fumikito/Gianism/).
+Sorry for that.
+Please refer to our support site [gianism.info](http://wordpress.org/support/plugin/gianism) or send pull request to [repository on Github](https://github.com/fumikito/Gianism/).

 ##  Screenshots